tomcode/ci-french-language-set/readme.md

 1. Choose the version in the branch dropdown
 2. Download the selected version by clicking on the ZIP button

-You find other sources of CodeIgniter language files / translations on the [Language Translation](https://github.com/EllisLab/CodeIgniter/wiki/Language-Translation).
+You find other sources of CodeIgniter language files / translations on the CodeIgniter Wiki [Language Translation](https://github.com/EllisLab/CodeIgniter/wiki/Language-Translation).